youngsoonpark/gy_87/README.md

 ## Running the Node

-Since the node needs `sudo` to use I2C, the node cannot be run directly (it will end with `Segmentation fault` message).
+Since the node needs `sudo` to use I2C, the node cannot be run directly (it will end with a `Segmentation fault` message).
 It needs to be run with the included launch file instead.
 Type the following to run the node:

 ```
 roslaunch gy_87 gy_87.launch